 Refrain from Visiting When You Don’t Feel Well

 Practicing good health and wellness in the parks means being considerate of others too.
 You don’t want to share your germs, so opt out of visiting if you have any illness so you can avoid infecting others and wearing yourself out.
 Be sure to cover your coughs and sneezes, even if they are from allergies.
 Give your elbow a good dab move to keep those germs contained.
 Stay home if you have a fever.
 Some stomach bugs are still contagious for up to three days after you stop vomiting, so give it a few days before you return to the parks.
-Expect many theme parks and resorts to use thermal scanners to check guests' temperatures before entering.

 Start your day with a good breakfast.
 Keep your immunity up by eating plenty of fruits, veggies and protein while in the park.
 You’ll have better energy (not to mention your mood!) if you eat nutritious foods instead of filling up on sugar and other junk.
 While we love our theme park snacks, we do follow guidelines for healthy eating at Disneyland and other theme parks.
 Just remember to wash or sanitize your hands before you eat!

 Bring reusable water bottles and stay hydrated.
 If you wear a mask, don't let it keep you from drinking frequently.
 A well-hydrated body can best fight off illness.
 We are seeing more water bottle filling stations around the parks, especially in Star Wars: Galaxy's Edge and Avengers Campus at Disneyland Resort.
 You can always get free ice water from restaurants.

 Wear hats, sunglasses and sunscreen to protect your skin.
 Remember to reapply!
 We bring a small umbrella to shade us as we wait for parades and outdoor shows.